8bitfred/retro-fred-scratch/README.md

 * Ammo-up: recharges the number of bullets to the maximum level.
 * Map: shows a map of the section of the map near Fred.
 The corridors are shown in white and the walls in blue.

-After finishing a level you will get 5000 points, and 1000 bonus point for each treasure collected during the game.
+After finishing a level you will get 5000 points, and 1000 bonus point for each treasure collected during the game; and your power will increase by 2 units.